Tommy Wilson (footballer, born 1961): Coaching career

 In June 1994 he was appointed Football development officer to the Scottish Football Association working in the City of Glasgow.
 By 1998 he had been promoted to Senior Football Development Officer and in 2000 was promoted again to Head of Youth Development.
 In 2004 Senior National Team Coach, Berti Vogts offered Wilson a dual role as Head of Coaching Education and Scotland under-19 National team coach, working alongside Archie Gemmill.
 In 2006, Wilson and Gemmill steered Scotland to the final of the European championship where they lost to Spain 2-1 in the Final.
 At the same time, he joined Rangers as Technical Director for Player Development at the club's Academy and combined this with coaching the Scotland under-20 National team at the world cup in Canada.
 He succeeded Ian Durrant as reserve team coach in June 2008.

 On 14 March 2013, Wilson was named director of Major League Soccer's Philadelphia Union Academy.
-In 2021 Wilson was promoted to the Union’s Director of Academy and Professional Development.
+In 2021 Wilson was promoted to the Union's Director of Academy and Professional Development.

+On 24 January 2024, Wilson joined Charlotte FC as the team's technical director.

 Personal life

 Wilson has a wife Marion, one daughter, Chloe, and two grandchildren.
-Wilson is also a member of the Coaching Advisory Council for The SWAG, a philanthropically funded, no cost soccer training program for young athletes ages 4 through 8 from Philadelphia’s African-American and immigrant communities.
+Wilson is also a member of the Coaching Advisory Council for The SWAG, a philanthropically funded, no cost soccer training program for young athletes ages 4 through 8 from Philadelphia's African-American and immigrant communities.